 Liposuction has become a popular procedure among men and women worldwide.

 In 2016, there was a 3% growth in the total number of cosmetic procedures in the US alone which brings that number to a massive 17.1 million cosmetic procedures performed in that year.

 The research that was done by the ASPS (American Society of Plastic Surgeons) also indicated an increase in minimally-invasive procedures such as VASER liposuction – a surgical procedure that utilises small incisions and cannula to remove fat from the body.

 With the increase in demand for liposuction, it is important for individuals to understand how liposuction works and the fundamental basics of the procedure.

 Today’s post will cover a question that is often asked by many prospective patients:

 How much weight can I lose with liposuction?

 Understanding the purpose of liposuction

 It is very important for patients to realise that although a certain amount of fat will be removed during liposuction surgery, it is not a weight loss procedure.

 Instead, liposuction is a body contouring procedure that is designed to improve the appearance of your body by removing fat cells from specific areas of your body.
 Think of liposuction as a cosmetic procedure that aims to sculpt and improve your body shape based on your aesthetic goals.

 Usually, the amount of fat removed during each procedure is rarely more than 4-5 pounds.
 The total weight in excess fat cells that are suctioned from your body is not significant enough to cause a drastic change in your total body weight.

 In some cases, the amount of body fat removed from your body can reach up to eight pounds but it is important to know that the risks of the surgery increases as more pounds of fat are removed from the body.

 If a patient needs to remove more body fat than 4-5 pounds from multiple areas of the body, the surgery can be broken up into several sessions, each one scheduled at least one month apart.

-The best way to determine if liposuction can help you achieve your goals is to have a consultation with your surgeon.
+The best way to determine if liposuction can help you achieve your goals is to have a consultation with your doctor.